 Common Name: Spurred Gentian

-Halenia elliptica is a Perennial up to 0.60 metres tall.
+Halenia elliptica is a perennial plant that can grow up to 0.60 metres tall.

 It has medicinal uses.

 E. Asia - Himalayas from India to China.

 Beside streams in valleys, grassland slopes, scrub, forest margins and forests at elevations of 700 - 4,100 metres[

 Requires a cool, damp soil with a pH of 5 - 6, and a position in light shade with protection from strong winds[

 Plants are not very hardy outdoors in this country and are best treated as frost-tender annuals[

 The entire plant is used in Tibetan medicine, it is considered to have a bitter taste and a cooling potency[